YellowJacketLinux/lfs-buildscripts/THE-PLAN.md

 to be updated and some still needed to be written when the water pipe broke.

-Phase Four: Mock Build Environment
+Phase Five: Mock Build Environment
 ----------------------------------

 After the system is RPM bootstrapped, I have to build and configure a Mock build